EngineMachiner/My-Notes/README.md

 ## Installation

-  1. Clone the repository or the game mode branch.
+  1. Clone the repository.
+  2. Checkout a game mode branch.
-  2. Copy the noteskins and judgements in their respective folders.
+  3. Copy the noteskins and judgements in their respective folders.

 ## Credits